Mangrove Experimental Manipulation Exercise (MEME) Project

 Background

-The Model Lands project is focused on wetland adaptation to stressors such as climate change and sea level rise.
+The Mangrove Experimental Manipulation Exercise (MEME) Project is focused on wetland adaptation to stressors such as climate change and sea level rise.
 72 1m by 1m plots will be used to test a variety of responses including soil elevation change via sediment elevation rods (SETs), nutrient levels in both water and soil, biogeochemical processes, periphyton response, and above- and below-ground biomass.
 The experimental design will test the ability of a coastal wetland to outpace sea level rise through positive soil elevation change and productivity.
 The overarching hypothesis is that the addition of sediment and phosphorus will confer the greatest wetland adaptive capacity in a marl coastal marsh.
 The experiment will also aid in elucidating environmental factors that can hinder positive soil elevation change as well as determine the best methodologies for enhancing coastal wetland productivity.

 Study Area